moondownr/roll-them-bones/README.md

 **!dis** - roll a D100 with disadvantage according to Call of Cthulhu 7th ed. rules (3d10).

 ### Deleting messages
-**!delete**/**!del** - delete a given number of messages from the channel chat history, starting from the latest one before this command.
+**!delete**/**!del** - delete a given number of messages from the channel's chat history, starting from the latest one before this command.
 The **!delete** command itself will also be deleted from history, but is not counted.
 Example:
 - "!del 10" - deletes 10 previous messages from the text channel, as well as the "!del 10" message.

 ### Configuration